 Birds really won’t be picky when it comes to what kind of tree or bush their treats come on, so tell your customers to get creative.
 Encourage them to pick one that does have plenty of horizontal branches that are widely spaced out.
 This will keep the ornaments and other decorations from getting overcrowded, and it will allow the birds enough space to eat.

 An evergreen tree will also give the birds shelter and will keep the ornaments safe in the event of snow arriving.
-However, it may reduce the amount of space birds have to perch on while they feed, and it could cut down on their access to the food.
+However, it may reduce the number of space birds have to perch on while they feed, and it could cut down on their access to food.

-If your customers are wanting to use their decorated tree as an opportunity to bird watch, remind them to choose a tree that is visible from their home, whether this be the porch or a window.
+If your customers want to use their decorated tree as an opportunity to bird watch, remind them to choose a tree that is visible from their home, whether this is the porch or a window.
 Also, if they’ve noticed a particular tree in their landscape that drew birds earlier in the season, that could be the perfect tree to decorate since the birds are drawn to it already.

 Another idea is to make suet cakes.
 Suet is a popular treat for backyard birds, and there are numerous types and shapes that can be made.
 For more information on different suet types and flavors, click here.